VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

 Using the Federation Plugin
 ---------------------------

-We can connect multiple VOLTTRON instances using the federation plugin.
+Connecting multiple VOLTTRON instances can be done using the federation plugin.
 To create a RabbitMQ federation, we have to configure the downstream volttron instance to create federated exchange.
 A federated exchange links to other exchanges.
 In this case, the downstream federated exchange links to the upstream exchange.
 Conceptually, messages published to the upstream exchanges are copied to the federated exchange, as though they were published directly to the federated exchange.